UK panel asks govt to scrap plan to turn back migrant boats

 Johnson says the Nationality and Borders Bill now making its way through Parliament will stem the tide by undercutting the business model of people smugglers who charge thousands of pounds (dollars) to make the illegal crossing.

 The Home Office, which oversees border enforcement, said it is seeking to “prevent further loss of life at sea” and rejected the idea that government proposals violate international law.

-“We continue to evaluate and test a range of safe and legal options to find ways of stopping small boats making this dangerous and unnecessary journey,” the Home Office said.
-“These all comply and are delivered in accordance with both domestic and international law.”

 But human rights activists disagree, saying the government’s policies put lives at risk and will do little to deter migrants.

-One survivors of last week’s disaster, Mohammed Ibrahim Zada, a Kurdish migrant from Iran, told the Kurdish Rudaw media that both France and Britain ignored their pleas for help when their boat began taking on water.
+One survivor of last week’s disaster, Mohammed Ibrahim Zada, a Kurdish migrant from Iran, told the Kurdish Rudaw media that both France and Britain ignored their pleas for help when their boat began taking on water.

 “We called the French police and asked them to help us,’’ he said.
 “We sent our location to the French police, and they said, you are in British waters.
 So, we were inside British waters and called the British police for help, but they said call the French police.’’

-Another survivor, Mohamed Isa Omar, told the BBC that he heard at least one passenger make contact with U.K. authorities as the boat sank.
+Another survivor, Mohamed Isa Omar, told the BBC he heard at least one passenger make contact with U.K. authorities as the boat sank.

 “Our mobiles were already in the water,” Omar said.
 “But one of us had his mobile still working, he called, and the (British) authorities told him to send the location.
 But before he does that, the mobile went into the water, too, and we could not send anything.’’

 Britain’s Home Office rejected the suggestion that U.K. authorities had ignored the mayday appeal, saying they responded to every call received on the day of the disaster.
+Dan O’Mahoney, Britain’s clandestine channel threat commander, told the committee on Wednesday there were multiple migrant boats in the water on the day of the sinking.

+“I can’t tell you with any certainty whether we definitely received a call from that boat or not,” he said, adding that the Coast Guard was attempting to find out.

+“The French authorities alerted us to the presence of that boat … at which point it was well within French territorial waters,” he said.
+“It may never be possible to say with absolute accuracy whether that boat was in U.K. waters or French waters prior to that.”

-The government’s new borders bill also proposes to treat asylum-seekers who sneak into Britain more harshly than those who use the few available authorized routes for refugees.
+The government’s new borders bill also proposes to treat asylum-seekers who sneak into Britain more harshly than those who use the few authorized routes for refugees.
 The human rights committee said that is inconsistent with the U. N. Refugee Convention, which “explicitly prohibits refugees being penalized for unauthorized entry.”

 Labour lawmaker Harriet Harman, who chairs the committee, said the government’s plans wouldn’t deter crossings and would make the frigid seas even more dangerous.